 - You receive a notice in writing.
 At least two days before our plan is going to stop covering your care, you will receive a notice - the written notice tells you the date when we will stop covering the care for you - the written notice also tells you what you can do if you want to ask us to change this decision about when to end your care, and keep covering it for a longer period of time - in telling you what you can do, the written notice is telling how you can request a "fast-track appeal."
 Requesting a fast-track appeal is a formal, legal way to request a change to our coverage decision about when to stop your care.
-"Step-bystep: How to make a Level 1 Appeal to have our plan cover your care for a longer time" tells you how you can request a fast-track appeal - the written notice is called the Notice of Medicare Non-Coverage.
-To get a sample copy, call our Member Service Contact Center or 1-800-MEDICARE (1-800-633-4227) (TTY users call 1-877-486-2048), 24 hours a day, seven days a week.
-Or see a copy online at https://www.cms.gov/Medicare/Medicare-General-Information/BNI/MAEDNotices.html - You must sign the written notice to show that you received it - you or someone who is acting on your behalf must sign the notice. ("A Guide to the Basics of Coverage Decisions and Appeals" in this "Coverage Decisions, Appeals, and Complaints" section tells you how you can give written permission to someone else to act as your representative.) - signing the notice shows only that you have received the information about when your coverage will stop.
+"Step-bystep: How to make a Level 1 Appeal to have our plan cover your care for a longer time" tells you how you can request a fast-track appeal

+- the written notice is called the Notice of Medicare Non-Coverage - You will be asked to sign the written notice to show that you received it - you or someone who is acting on your behalf will be asked to sign the notice. ("A Guide to the Basics of Coverage Decisions and Appeals" in this "Coverage Decisions, Appeals, and Complaints" section tells you how you can give written permission to someone else to act as your representative.) - signing the notice shows only that you have received the information about when your coverage will stop.
 Signing it does not mean you agree with us that it's time to stop getting the care